Gaurav181193/AutomationProject1/README.md

-# AutomationProject1 this projectis for sep batch
+# AutomationProject1 this project is for sep batch